What can we learn from Quin Snyder era Utah Jazz drafts?

 - 2021: Santi Aldama (no. 30 overall, traded to the Memphis Grizzlies)

 After the first three seasons, the Jazz had ascended into the elite of Western Conference, and as such they drafted no higher than 21st overall for the rest of the Snyder era.
 The obvious home run move was packaging assets to move up to the 13th overall spot to take star guard Donovan Mitchell in 2017.
-He quickly become a franchise pillar, earning three All-Star nominations while in Salt Lake City.
+He quickly became a franchise pillar, earning three All-Star nominations while in Salt Lake City.

 The highest pick of this regime, Dante Exum, had his NBA career unfortunately derailed by a number of injuries, but the Jazz were able to find a number of other significant contributors lower in the first round such as wings Rodney Hood and Grayson Allen — for one season before a trade anyway — during this time frame.